zameer-75/currency-exchangerates/README.md

 1. Create an S3 bucket (currency-exchangerate-bucket) and upload the required packages to the S3 bucket and grant it to the public access so that it can be easily accessible.
 2. S3 Object URL: https://currency-exchangerate-bucket.s3.amazonaws.com/requiredpython-packages.zip

+### Create IAM Role that the Lambda function can use to communicate with DynamoDB and Cloudwatch

 ### AWS Lambda Function

-1. Create a new Lambda function on the AWS console using CloudFormation.
+1. Create a new Lambda function and *attached the IAM role (currency-exchange-role)*
 2. Add a new layer to the Lambda function and upload the required packages zip file to the layer from S3 endpoint https://currency-exchangerate-bucket.s3.amazonaws.com/requiredpython-packages.zip.
 ![image](https://github.com/zameer-75/currency-exchangerates/assets/139122254/0bdd5f7c-f727-467b-846d-7cc1766a7681)